Meteor-Community-Packages/ground-db/README.md

 ##Features:
 * Light footprint
 * Broad browser support Chrome, Safari, Firefox and Internet Explorer 9
-* Fallback to normal Meteor.Collection if no localstorage
+* Fallback to normal Meteor.Collection if no local storage
 * Resume of changes in collections
 * Resume of methods
 * Works offline updating cross window tabs